-From performing basic accounting functions, to automating repetitive tasks, technology is vital to improving efficiency and productivity within the accountancy sector.
+From performing basic accounting functions, to automating repetitive tasks, technology is vital to improving efficiency and productivity within the accountancy sector, but to see success you need to overcome IT challenges in accountancy.

-What are the most common IT challenges in the accountancy sector, and how can you overcome them to benefit your business?
+So, what are the most common IT challenges in the accountancy sector?

 - Increased efficiency and productivity – apps like Xero, QuickBooks and Sage mean that your team can work any time, any place.
 Instead of sifting through stacks of paper, accountancy can be done at the touch of a button.